YusufEmirCosar/LAR/ProjectSpecification.md

 ## Dependency and packaging requirements

-- Build requirements are CMake 3.24+, C++17, and Qt 6.10.3 or newer with Core, Concurrent, Gui, Network, Widgets, OpenGL, and OpenGLWidgets.
+- Build requirements are CMake 3.24+, C++17, Qt 6.10.3 or newer with Core,
+  Concurrent, Gui, Network, Widgets, and OpenGLWidgets, and native OpenGL development/runtime support.
 Test builds also require Qt Test; quality and installation checks require Python 3.
 - Automated release jobs that install Qt are pinned to Qt 6.11.2.
 Changing that pin requires strict, sanitizer, GPU, installation, and dependency-scan evidence.
-- Windows installations shall deploy the required Qt runtime DLLs and platform plugins beside the installed application layout.
+- Windows installations shall use an absolute CMake installation prefix and deploy the required Qt runtime DLLs and platform plugins beside the installed application layout.
 - The installed SPDX 2.3 SBOM shall identify the application, each directly used Qt module, the platform plugin, PNG/JPEG image handlers, and the C++ runtime, including exact versions, package URLs where defined, and dependency